Washington Viana

 Step 1: Hunt for "Time Thieves" and Friction Points

-- In Marketing: Writing 10 variations of the same ad for A/B testing?
+• Marketing: Writing 10 variations of the same ad for A/B testing?
 Creating social media posts from scratch?
 Generating performance reports by cross-referencing data from 5 different platforms?
 Generative AI tools can do this in minutes, not days.

 Step 2: Start Small, Think Like a Scientist

 You've identified a bottleneck.
 Great.
-Now, resist the temptation to create a massive project.
+Now, resist the temptation to create a gigantic project.
 The goal here is a pilot.
 A controlled experiment.
 Choose ONE area, ONE task, and define a clear success metric.
 For example:

+You don't need to build a car engine to drive to the bakery.
+Similarly, you probably don't need to build your own AI model from scratch.
+The market is flooded with SaaS (Software as a Service) tools that have already intelligently embedded AI into their solutions.
 Your CRM (like HubSpot or Salesforce) already has AI features for lead scoring.
-Your customer service platform (like Zendesk or Intercom) already uses AI to automate responses.
-Tools like Jasper or Copy.ai are content specialists.
+Your service platform (like Zendesk or Intercom) already uses AI to automate responses.
+Tools like Jasper or Copy.ai are content experts.
 Microsoft Copilot and Google Workspace are integrating AI into emails, spreadsheets, and documents.
-The question isn't to build, it's to integrate.
-Look for the tools that solve your specific problem and plug them into your process.
+The question isn't building, it's integrating.
+Look for tools that solve your specific problem and plug them into your process.
 It's faster, cheaper, and the return on investment appears in weeks, not years.

 The Real Cost of Standing Still